koliman/GPO-Lab/README.md

 ## Next Steps

-There are plenty of other GPOs that were not looked at, so potential next steps could include checking out other GPOs and what they're intended to do, possibly creating more GPOs and testing to see how they work, such as using GPO to map network drives to grant users persistent access to shared resources.
+There are plenty of other GPOs that were not looked at, so potential next steps could include checking out other GPOs and what they're intended to do/enforce, or possibly creating more GPOs and testing to see how they work, such as security policies for stricter/fine-grained passwords or to map network drives to grant users persistent access to shared resources